NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

 This is why OpenTelemetry's specification includes [semantic conventions](https://opentelemetry.io/docs/specs/semconv/).
 This standardization effort helps to improve consistency, prevents us from making typos, and avoids ambiguity due to differences in spelling.
 OpenTelemetry provides a Python package `opentelemetry-semantic-conventions` that was already installed as a dependency.

+Let's refactor our code.
+Start by specifying imports at the top of the file and use `ResourceAttributes` within the `create_resource` function.

 ```py { title="resource_utils.py" }
 from opentelemetry.semconv.resource import ResourceAttributes